RULES FOR THE EIGHTY-FIRST

 A minimum of three animals must be exhibited in a breed to award the Grand Champion awards, Premier Breeder and Premier Exhibitor ribbons.

 PREMIER YOUTH EXHIBITOR AWARD is to recognize youth members who participate in and maintain the high standards of the WV Dairy Cattle Show.
-There will be a Junior Award – Youth under 14 years of age on January 1, 2014 and a Senior Award – Youth 14 years of age before January 1, 2014 and not past 21 on this date.
+There will be a Junior Award – Youth under 14 years of age on January 1, 2023, and a Senior Award – Youth over 14 years of age on January 1, 2022 who have not reached their 21st birthday on or before January 1, 2023.
 Animals must be bonafide 4-H or FFA project animals, and they must be so entered and shown as entered.
 The award will be based on the following.

 Blue Ribbon 4 points